Leonard Levitt: Early life

 Levitt was born in The Bronx, New York City, on April 27, 1941.
 His father, Boris, operated a business dealing with import/export; his mother, Celia (Kossovsky), was an English teacher at Hunter College.
 He grew up in the Five Towns area on Long Island.
 He graduated from Lawrence Woodmere Academy and went on to study at Dartmouth College, obtaining a bachelor's degree from that institution in 1963.

 Levitt subsequently joined the Peace Corps and spent two years in Tanzania teaching English.
-One of his students at Mpuguso Middle School in Rungwe District, Southern Highlands Province, was Godfrey Mwakikagile.
-He became an African studies scholar and author of many non-fiction books on African history, economics, and politics.
+One of his students at Mpuguso Middle School in Rungwe District, Southern Highlands Province, was Godfrey Mwakikagile who became an African studies scholar and author of many non-fiction books on African history, economics, and politics.
 Levitt also taught Oscar Mwamwaja, one of Tanzania's first commercial airline pilots who survived an Air Tanzania hijacking on February 26, 1982, during which he was forced to fly from Tanzania to Britain, according to reports, "Hijacked Jetliner Arrives in Britain," The New York Times, 28 February 1982, and "4 Tanzanian Hijackers Surrender; 90 Hostages Are Freed in Britain," The New York Times, 1 March 1982.
 Levitt wrote about his experiences as a teacher in Tanzania in the article "Tanzania: A Dream Deferred", as well as the book An African Season..
 The latter was the first book to be written by a member of the Peace Corps.